-styles “Failure is Impossible.” – The Convergence of the Anniversary of Women Gaining the Right to Vote & Hurricane Harvey
+“Failure Is Impossible.” – The Convergence Of The Anniversary Of Women's Right To Vote And Hurricane Harvey

 Will the epic devastation from Hurricane Harvey empower Congress – whose female members would not be there without the 19th Amendment – to finally convince their Congressional colleagues to pass a comprehensive infrastructure bill that prepares the country for the 21st century that has a changing climate?

 Our infrastructure – literally the foundation of our country’s economy and of our lives – must be rebuilt and adapted for the 21st century reality of climate change.
-Yet, leaders in Congress and the White House have procrastinated doing so for years, despite the infrastructure falling apart and repeated massive natural disasters around us causing loss of life that can be tied to climate change.
+Yet, leaders in Congress and the White House have procrastinated doing so for years, despite the infrastructure falling apart and repeated massive natural disasters around us that can be tied to climate change, causing loss of life.
 The Army Corps of Engineers’ repeatedly gives the U.S. infrastructure a D.

 This is a national security failure, and national security is job one for all branches of government.